• Skip to primary navigation

 Have plenty of sprinkles on hand

-For this recipe, you want to make sure to have these Valentine's Nonpareil Sprinkle Mix.
-Pretty aren't they?
+For this recipe, you want to have these Valentine’s Sprinkle Mix.
+Pretty, aren’t they?

 I like this sprinkle mix so much I have used them on these Dark Chocolate Shortbread Cookies and these Inside Out Red Velvet Cookies have a surprise filling and lots of sprinkles.
 Both are delicious and perfect for Valentine's Day.